 Let’s just say it: Julian Fellowes is mad at Dan Stevens.
 The creator of Downton Abbey has done a supremely good job at hiding his true feelings (must be the English in him), but we can tell, Jules is pissed.
-Just the other night he chatted up reporters about how happy he is Cousin Matthew bit the dust at the end of Season 3.
+Talk one conversation he had with reporters about how happy he is Cousin Matthew bit the dust at the end of Season 3.

 “I’m quite glad of it now because being away from it for six months, we don’t have to do funerals and all that.
 [Matthew’s wife Lady Mary Crawley] has had six months to go through the first mourning period.”

 Read: I don’t need you, Dan Stevens!
 Go make your big American movies!
 I’ll be just fine without you!

 But really, Jules has reason to be angry at our favorite English muffin.
 Not only did his leading man decide to up and leave, but he will forever be known as The Man Who Ruined Christmas because when the news broke that Cousin Matthew was D-E-A-D, who got blamed?
 Not golden boy Dan Stevens.
 Nope.
 Stodgy old Julian got the shaft on that one.

 “We didn’t see that script” — Julian’s part! — “until the very last minute,” Dan later vented.
 “So we didn’t know exactly how they were going to do it” — It wasn't my idea to die in a horribly graphic car accident.

 We’re not saying there’s a full-on feud between these two, but we also don’t think they should ever be left alone together.
 Just imagine the last time Dan said he needed to speak with Julian privately:

 Setting: A plush writer’s room lined with old books, rich mahogany, and fine leather.
 A fire crackles in the hearth.
 The slight smell of pipe smoke wafts through the air.
 The door opens, revealing a slightly concerned looking Dan Stevens.

 Dan: Julian, may I speak with you?